deGhost/deGhost/ReadME.md

 # <img src="https://cdn.pixabay.com/photo/2018/08/10/11/08/blog-3596548_960_720.png" width="70" /> Sara's Portfolio
 I'm a mobile and fron-end developer, passionate about technologies and problem solving.
 I enjoy to mix logic with creativity in my work.
 I'm an avid learner and constantly improving my skills.
-Two words that describe me: Hard-worker and flexible.